-A. “Me and Evan had really differing styles in the beginning, I was into Tech-House which I presumed was heavy at the time, but after our first gig he asked me would I get heavier stuff for the next time, that kind of shocked me at first, but I spent a solid chunk of time trawling through YouTube suggested finding loads of obscure bangers, that went down well with him I think, I’m a little addicted to industrial techno at the minute but I go for some Kerri Chandler-ish stuff the morning after gigs because there’s only so much you can take.”
+A. “Me and Evan had really differing styles in the beginning, I was into that Unknown to the Unknown House which I presumed was heavy at the time, but after our first gig he asked me would I get heavier stuff for the next time, that kind of shocked me at first, but I spent a solid chunk of time trawling through YouTube suggested finding loads of obscure bangers, that went down well with him I think, I’m a little addicted to industrial techno at the minute but I go for some Kerri Chandler-ish stuff the morning after gigs because there’s only so much you can take.”

 Q. What’s individual about your night?

 A. “We play in the Kesselraum or Boiler room in Carbon on a Saturday which is a pretty unique environment, there’s an actual Boiler in the Room so it’s pretty legit.
 Because it’s a Saturday there isn’t as much of a student atmosphere and it’s almost like we’re bringing this music to an alien audience but there are regulars, like this Italian lad that was chatting to me about Inter Milan’s new signings.”